hspec/hspec/doc/writing-specs.markdown

       countUsers `shouldReturn` 0
 ```

-`around` is passed the `IO` action for each spec item so that it can
+`around` is passed an `IO` action for each spec item so that it can perform
-perform whatever setup or teardown is necessary.
+whatever setup and teardown is necessary.

 ```hspec
 withStubbedApi :: IO () -> IO ()